 Salary and wages paid to each employee, or stipend, executive compensation, bonus, benefit, or item of value paid to any persons having direct or indirect control over the marijuana establishment.

-Waste disposal records as required under 935 CMR 500.105(12); and
+Waste disposal records as required under 935 CMR 500.105(12): Waste Disposal; and

-Following closure of a Marijuana Establishment, all records must be kept for at least two years at the expense of the Marijuana Establishment and in a form and location acceptable to the Commission.
+Following closure of a Marijuana Establishment, all records shall be kept for at least two years at the expense of the Marijuana Establishment and in a form and location acceptable to the Commission.

 Liability Insurance Coverage or Maintenance of Escrow.